-This is an off-topic (not specifically Jewish-themed) and epic (long) post: a trip report of the five-day stay Ryan and I just spent in Walt Disney World.
+This is an epic-length post: a trip report of the five-day stay Ryan and I just spent in Walt Disney World.
 We were surprised to find ourselves counting the days until we could come home to Chicago–and start planning our next Disneyland vacation.
 This post explains why in detail.
 I’m writing it for the benefit of fellow Disney park fans–especially Disneyland vets (like Ryan and myself)–who are researching the differences between the Anaheim and Orlando resorts.

 However, I’m posting it here and not on the mainstream bi-coastal Disney discussion forum I belong to because experience has proven that feelings get easily hurt there when anyone criticizes the East Coast parks.
 I ask that you bear that in mind if you’re reading here from that community, because while I don’t intend to offend anyone, I do intend to write frankly about our experience at Walt Disney World–and why it just wasn’t for us.

-(Note: this post will eventually be updated with trip photos once our PhotoPass+ CD arrives in the mail.)
+This post will eventually be updated with trip photos once our PhotoPass+ CD arrives in the mail.
+[Ed. note–We looked so unhappy in the photos, I never bothered to post them.]

 Prologue: How We Ended up At Walt Disney World Instead of Disneyland Resort